 The benefits of honey go beyond its great taste.
-A great natural source of carbohydrates which provide strength and energy to our bodies, honey is known for its effectiveness in instantly boosting the performance, endurance and reduce muscle fatigue of athletes.
+A great natural source of carbohydrates that provide strength and energy to our bodies, honey is known for its effectiveness in instantly boosting performance, endurance and reduce muscle fatigue of athletes.
 Its natural sugars play an important role in preventing fatigue during exercise.
 The glucose in honey is absorbed by the body quickly and gives an immediate energy boost, while the fructose is absorbed more slowly providing sustained energy.
 It is known that honey has also been found to keep levels of blood sugar fairly constant compared to other types of sugar.

 Honey is Anti-Cancer!

 Honey does NOT cure cancer however what many people don't know or have overlooked is that honey possesses carcinogen-preventing and anti-tumor properties!

 Immunity System Builder